-What's also reassuring is that should the customer leave either neutral or negative feedback about shipping costs or delivery time, the review will be removed from eBay, so long as the item was sent to the fulfilment centre within an appropriate timescale.
+What's also reassuring is that should the customer leave either neutral or negative feedback about shipping costs or delivery time, the review will be removed from eBay, so long as the item was sent to the fulfillment centre within an appropriate timescale.

-There is also no fee to join the Global Shipping Programme and your final fee will be based on the price of the item, postage charges to the UK shipping centre and any additional fees you charge the customer.
+There is also no fee to join the Global Shipping Program and your final fee will be based on the price of the item, postage charges to the UK shipping centre and any additional fees you charge the customer.

 You should be aware, however, that standard UK eBay selling fees and PayPal fees will apply, as will PayPal’s transaction fees for international selling payments.